 Working together to enhance library services

 We are always increasing our collection of Indigenous, First Nations and Métis books, CDs and DVDs.
-Come downtown to the Frances Morrison Central Library and visit our Reconciliation Room, or download the Read for Reconciliation booklist, our response to the Truth and Reconciliation Commision's Call to Action.
+Come downtown to the Frances Morrison Central Library and visit our Reconciliation Room, our response to the Truth and Reconciliation Commision's Call to Action.
 We are continually seeking ways to engage and honour Indigenous perspectives in our plans for the future.

 Are you looking for books about Indigenous, Métis and Aboriginal characters?
 How about books by Indigenous authors?
 Or books with great stories for kids and teens?
 Look no further, we have a list full of novels and picture books for you to check out, for all ages and interests.